-Hibs boss revels in derby 'shoot-out' for fourth
+Hibs boss revels in derby 'shootout' for fourth

 "The fact that they have the draw and the win on offer probably, potentially tweaks the mindset for them," said Johnson.

 "For us, we know what we have to do.
-Straight shoot-out, we have to go and win the game.
+Straight shootout, we have to go and win the game.
 Simple as that.
 We are very clear in what we need to achieve.

 "In reality, it is about us and about us delivering consistently good performances.